• Skip to primary navigation

 October | In Person and Online | Free

-Additionally, check out a selection of virtual “anytime-activities” that will be available throughout the month of October, in partnership with Urban Archive, including self-led walking tours of New York City from the history of coffee consumption in lower Manhattan to the rise of Industry City.
+Scroll down to see the Museum’s tours that invite you to discover where passenger and shipping services printed their tickets and advertisements.
+Additionally, check out a selection of virtual “anytime activities” that will be available throughout the month of October and beyond, in partnership with Urban Archive, including self-led walking tours of New York City from the history of coffee consumption in Lower Manhattan to the rise of Industry City.
+And, you can learn more about the Museum using resources on our website and from anywhere using the Bloomberg Connects app.

 Typography and Job Printing in the 19th Century Seaport

-October 7 | 3pm | In-Person | Bowne & Co. | Free
+October 4 | 12pm | In-Person | Free

-Claim your space today for this one-of-a-kind in-person walking tour.
 Most printers in early-19th century New York were located where the action was: near the city’s main port of entry at South Street.
 Walk with us to learn about the typography on these historic buildings and discover where passenger and shipping services printed their tickets.
-The tour will be led by the Seaport Museum’s Bowne & Co.
+The walk will be led by the Seaport Museum’s Bowne & Co.
 Art Director and Operation Manager with a special stop at Bowne & Co. to see printing in action!

 Virtual Walking Tours: Seaport Museum x Urban Archives